dnanexus/dxWDL/IR.md

 ## Applet definition

 - name: applet name
-- dx input: list of platform input arguments
+- inputs: list of WDL input arguments
-- dx output: list of platform output arguments
+- outputs: list of WDL output arguments
-- instace type: a platform instance name (optional)
+- instace type: a platform instance name
 - docker: docker image name (optional)
 - destination : folder path on the platform
-- language: computer language in which the script is written, could be bash or WDL.
-- entrypoint: starting point of execution in the code.
-For WDL, this could be a scatter.
-For bash, normally `main`.
-- code: bash or WDL snippet to exeute
+- code: bash snippet to exeute

 ## Workflow definition
 List of stages, where a stage has the following fields:

 - name: stage name
 - applet: one of the pre-defined applets to execute
 - inputs: list of arguments.
-They could be specified in several different ways:
-  * Constant
-  * Name of an output/input from a previous stage
+These could be either empty, or point to an output from a previous stage.
-  * Empty.
-The user may specify a value at run time, alternatively, it may be an optional applet input.